greypeg/dotnet-project/README.md

 ## How to run it

-You need to clone the project using git clone and then create a MySQL database.
+1)You need to clone the project using git clone and then create a MySQL database.

-Then simply enter the database connection string to the "DefaultConnection" field that is located at appsettings.json file.
+2)Enter the database connection string to the "DefaultConnection" field that is located at appsettings.json file.

+3)Open a terminal inside the project folder and run the command: dotnet ef database update

+4)Run the application with the command: dotnet watch run

 ## Features implemented
 • Provide a CRUD Project API.
 A project will contain a title, description, name, progress